-1. Active participation in dissection room lab sessions is obligatory.
-Students should attend at least 75% of the scheduled hours to gain a signature proving the validity of the semester.
-Absences are therefore limited in 25%.

-2. Successful obligatory midterm test passed with at least a mark 2.
+- 1. Active participation in dissection room lab sessions is obligatory.
+Students should attend at least 75% of the scheduled hours, including the obligatory midterm tests, to gain a signature proving the validity of the semester.
+Absences are therefore limited in 25%. - 2.
+At least one of the two midterm tests should be successful (with at least a mark 2).